helins/pi4clj/README.md

 For using [I²C](https://en.wikipedia.org/wiki/I%C2%B2C), refer to [Icare](https://github.com/dvlopt/icare), a multi platform clojure library.

+For using the serial port, refer to [Clotty](https://github.com/dvlopt/clotty), a multi plaform clojure wrapper around [RxTx](https://github.com/openmuc/jrxtx).

 ## Installation

 No prior installation is required, simply add this to your dependencies :